lfovia/LQAID/README.md

     pages={2717-2721},}

-You can run test.py for given test image.
+You can run test.py for a given test image.